GhostofGoes/ADLES/README.rst

 =====

 .. image:: documentation/usage-flowchart.png
+   :scale: 50 %
+   :align: center
    :alt: Usage flowchart
-   :align: center

  -  Read the exercise and infrastructure specifications and examples of them
  -  Write an infrastructure specification for your platform (Currently, VMware vSphere is the only platform supported)
  -  Write an exercise specification with the environment you want created
  -  Check its syntax, run the mastering phase, make your changes, and then run the deployment phase.

 .. code:: bash